khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/extending-openapi.md

 That's useful, for example, if you need your app to keep working even while offline, without open Internet access, or in a local network.

-Here you'll see how to serve those files yourself, in the same FastAPI app, and configure the docs to use them.
+Here you'll see how to serve those files yourself, in the same ReadyAPI app, and configure the docs to use them.

 ### Project file structure